DEUS EX MACHINA: WHY MY GF HATES SF

-Way back in the last century as a gesture of social benevolence, and following a tradition dating to antiquity, local councils would fund entire buildings dedicated to books.
+When I was a little kid, sometime last century, we followed a particularly ancient tradition in which, as a gesture of social benevolence, local councils would fund entire buildings dedicated to books.
 Room after room, floor upon floor of widely varying titles; all of them available to anyone with a special pass known as a library card.
-My grandparents had the habit of frequenting one such treasure palace, leaving me fascinated by their ever-changing selection of hardback volumes; always united by a uniformity of style.
-My grandmother favouring the pink and blue covers, denoting romance or history - but my grandfather, with an eye on future mysteries would favour the lurid yellow covers with the letters SF stamped on their spine.
+My grandparents had the code for one such treasure palace, bringing home an ever-changing selection of hardback volumes, rebound in plain covers.
+My grandmother, reinforcing gender stereotypes, favoured the green and blue of romance and historical-romance; and my grandfather was fixated by the lurid chrome-yellow covers of science fiction.

-And I swear the following statement is true: one morning, as I was investigating their book choices, a small spider with angular black legs, red eyes and visible fangs leaped from the book pile onto my hand.
-I can’t guarantee it bit me, or that it was radioactive; but looking back, this is probably the moment I became infected by the promise of otherworldly day-glo fiction…
+And I swear the following statement is true: one morning, as I was checking out their reading choices, a small spider with red eyes and visible fangs leaped from the book pile onto my hand.
+It didn’t bite so I can’t guarantee it was radioactive, but I know that was the moment I became infected by science fiction.

-Decades later, my girlfriend and I sometimes disagree about the value of SF.
-It’s the same discussion we always have, prompted by an underperforming film or book; and we always agree to disagree.
-She contends science fiction is a flawed concept, because the author can allow anything to happen in order to resolve the narrative conflict; and if anything is allowed to happen, it undermines any credibility the story might have.
+My girlfriend was never blessed with such an auspicious introduction.
+She can’t settle into science fiction because (she contends) the genre is flawed, in that the author can allow anything to happen to resolve the narrative conflict; and if anything is allowed to happen, it undermines any credibility the story might have.

-I counter this by reminding her there is good and bad in every style.
-And that in good science fiction, the parameters of the fantasy / future / other worlds are always established early in the plot, so that some fanciful thing, some unexpected power or event cannot just happen to save a hopelessly impossible situation.
+I argue there’s good and bad in every style; and in good science fiction the parameters of ‘other worlds’ are always established early in the plot, so some fanciful thing cannot just happen to resolve the action.